Emergent Causality and the Foundation of Consciousness: Awareness

 \subsection{Consciousness}

-We have described a means by which an agent may be, in a limited fashion, aware of itself, of others, of the intent of others and of the ability of others to model its own intent.
-By aware, we mean it has \textit{access} to and will function according to this information (in the sense of access and functional consciousness).
-As Boltuc argues \cite{boltuc2012}, phenomenal consciousness (characterised as first person functional consciousness) is already plausibly explained by the machine learning systems of today.
-Were we to integrate qualia into this system it might be as a function $q : L \rightarrow F$, where $F$ is the set of all possible subjective feelings, and a statement $l \in L$ is sensorimotor activity.
+We have described a means by which an agent may be aware of itself, of others, of the intent of others and of the ability of others to model its own intent.
+By aware, we mean it has \textit{access} to and will function according to this information (access and functional consciousness, contextualising everything in terms of identities and their intent).
+Boltuc argues that phenomenal consciousness (characterised as first person functional consciousness) is explained by today's machine learning systems \cite{boltuc2012}.
+We would suggest his argument extends to our formalism, and in any case if qualia are a mechanistic phenomenon then they are already represented by the vocabulary of the implementable language.
+What is novel in our formalism is not just that it points out that causal inference may construct identity and awareness, but that it does so with a formulation that also addresses enactive cognition, symbol emergence and empathy \cite{bennettmaruyama2022a,bennett2022a}.